spotify/cassandra-medusa/README.md

 The following operations will take place:

-* stop Cassandra on all nodes
+* Stop Cassandra on all nodes
-* check that the current topology matches the backed up one
+* Check that the current topology matches the backed up one
-* run `restore-node` on each node in the cluster
+* Run `restore-node` on each node in the cluster
-* start Cassandra on all nodes
+* Start Cassandra on all nodes

 ### Remotely (different hardware)

-In order to restore a backup for a full cluster but on different servers.
+In order to restore a backup of a full cluster but on different servers.
-This can be used to restore a production cluster data on a staging cluster (with the same number of nodes), or recovering from an outage where previously used hardware cannot be re-used.
+This can be used to restore a production cluster data to a staging cluster (with the same number of nodes), or recovering from an outage where previously used hardware cannot be re-used.

 ```
 $ medusa restore-cluster --backup-name=<name of the backup> --host-list /etc/medusa/restore_mapping.txt